 Our new 18 hole links provides a true Sandbelt experience for the public golfer from the beginner to a single figure handicapper.

 Golf is a perfect family activity, it’s great fun for everyone.
-Our Himalayan Putting Green, due to open in December, will be a fabulous place to bring the whole family to enjoy mini golf on our huge natural green.
+Sandy Hills Putting Course is a fabulous place to bring the whole family to enjoy mini golf on our huge natural green.

 Sandy is proud to be the home of the Australian Golf Centre, the headquarters for Golf Australia and the PGA of Australia creating a total hub for all things golf.